What do I need to know about Fair Play on Chess.com?

 - Your opponent may be frustrated, bewildered by your superior skills, or just trying to rattle you!

-- If persistent false accusations occur, you can report this member for abuse here.
+- If persistent false accusations occur, please read how to report the member for abuse here.

 - If you want, you can also add the accuser to your blocked-player list so they cannot contact you again.